 To support the above, we will need to specify the aggregator block size and alignment at file creation time, and store this value in a superblock message.
 We will also need to be able to detect when the file has been modified by an earlier version of HDF5 that does not support the new file space allocation scheme.

-If the level-2 page cache is designed correctly, it will probably not be necessary to disable it in this case. we implement the implied paging system made possible by setting the aggregation block size equal to the alignment, and allow small pieces of metadata and raw data to cross aggregation block boundaries, we shouldn’t have to disable the page cache in this situation, although we would have to force all reads and writes to look first at the page cache, as there would be no guarantee that a small piece of metadata, a small piece of raw data, and parts of large pieces of raw data and metadata might not reside in parts of the same page.
+If we implement the implied paging system made possible by setting the aggregation block size equal to the alignment, and allow small pieces of metadata and raw data to cross aggregation block boundaries, we shouldn’t have to disable the page cache in this situation, although we would have to force all reads and writes to look first at the page cache, as there would be no guarantee that a small piece of metadata, a small piece of raw data, and parts of large pieces of raw data and metadata might not reside in parts of the same page.
 This should not cause any hardship with contiguous data sets, or with small pieces of raw data or metadata.
 It may be a bit of a bother with large chunks of raw data.

 In any case, this situation will break any indexing scheme to find all metadata – a point we should make note of.